MariamFarman/Modulated-SubGraph-Finder/README.md

 #### ExtendedGraphs

 This file shows if any sub-graphs were extended by adding genes beyond its immediate neighborhood.
+For example graph is extended by 4 genes.

 `[ppp2r1a, tgfbr2, tgfb2, ppp2ca] 1.1103580381200124E-18`